 Correct food hygiene practice should be always be

 carried out, and extra care taken when cleaning up after your pet.
 You should

 always wash your hands after handling, cuddling or playing with your pet.

 A raw diet is not recommended to for pets in households where there are people who may be immuno-compromised.

-Whilst many supporters of raw food diets believe this method of feeding is closer to a dog’s natural diet, it is worth bearing in mind that farm animals produced for food do not necessarily eat a natural diet themselves, and therefore there may be nutritional deficiencies or excesses in the meat itself which can cause health issues for your pet.
+Many supporters of raw food diets believe this method of feeding is closer to a dog’s natural diet.
+However, please bear in mind that farm animals produced for food do not necessarily eat a natural diet themselves.
+There may therefore be nutritional deficiencies or excesses in the meat itself, which could impact on your pet’s health.

 Contact us for support

 We recognise that many owners may still wish to feed home prepared or raw food diets to their pets and support owners in making the choices that are right for them.
 We are always available to provide advice and support on nutrition- please give us a call if this is something you would like to discuss.